inf112-v20/Macrohard/deliverables/Obligatory Assignment 2.md

 Commenting and documenting code Task 2

 User stories
-1. The game mechanics require two types of programming cards, move cards and rotate cards, so that a robot can move across fields, and change the direction the robot points.
-Given that the turns and phases of the game are to be played out according to the rules, two types of programming cards are required.
+1. The roboRallyGame mechanics require two types of programming cards, move cards and rotate cards, so that a robot can move across fields, and change the direction the robot points.
+Given that the turns and phases of the roboRallyGame are to be played out according to the rules, two types of programming cards are required.

 2. The programming cards need